on-api/on-api/query_sp.md

-# Querying the service provider for customer information
+# Querying the service provider for service information

 This API call is used to fetch the customer information and ordered services _from_ a service provider.
+The response lists all ordered services and the related customer information given a specific spReference.

 *NB!
 This API is used in reverse of the other API calls, the SP is the server and the CO is the client.